 - (a) It shall be a violation of these rules for a person to produce groundwater in an amount annually that exceeds the amounts authorized under Rule 5.1.
-However, a person may apply to the Board for issuance of an enforcement compliance order that allows the person to produce groundwater under an Operating Permit in an annual amount that exceeds the amounts otherwise authorized under an Operating Permit issued under Rules 5.1 and 5.2 or a Historic Use Permit issued under Rule 3.8 and requires the person to pay a disincentive fee for such excess groundwater production. - (b) The Board may approve a compliance order under this rule in its sole discretion, provided however that requests for approval of such orders shall not be unreasonably denied by the Board if the Board determines that: - (1) no economically feasible alternative water sources are available to the applicant within a reasonable time to meet the applicant's water need if the applicant were to exercise due diligence in the pursuit of such alternative water sources; and - (2) the purchase or lease of additional contiguous controlled acreage that would provide the applicant with the necessary acreage under Rules 5.2 or 5.3 to meet the applicant's water need is not feasible within a reasonable time to meet the applicant's water need if the applicant were to exercise due diligence in the pursuit of such additional acreage.
+However, a person may apply to the Board for issuance of an enforcement compliance order that allows the person to produce groundwater under an Operating Permitfrom a well or well system in an annual amount that exceeds the amounts otherwise authorized under an Operating Permit issued under Rules 5.1 and 5.2 or a Historic Use Permit issued under Rule 3.8 and requires the person to pay a disincentive fee for such excess groundwater production. - (b) The Board may approve a compliance order under this rule in its sole discretion, provided however that requests for approval of such orders shall not be unreasonably denied by the Board if the Board determines that: - no economically feasible alternative water sources are available to the applicant within a reasonable time to meet the applicant's water need if the applicant were to exercise due diligence in the pursuit of such alternative water sources; and - (2) the purchase or lease of additional contiguous controlled acreage that would provide the applicant with the necessary acreage under Rules 5.2 or 5.3 to meet the applicant's water need is not feasible within a reasonable time to meet the applicant's water need if the applicant were to exercise due diligence in the pursuit of such additional acreage.

-For purposes of this rule, an alternative water source is feasible if it can be delivered to the user for no more than twenty-five (25) times the District's $\underline{\mathbf{w}}$ ater $\underline{\mathbf{u}}$ be $\underline{\mathbf{f}}$ erate then in effect.
+For purposes of this rule, an alternative water source is economically feasible if it meets the definition of "economically feasible alternative water source" under Rule 1.1ean bedelivered to the user for no more than twenty five (25) times the District's water use feerate then in effect.